zeptofs/nz-api-documentation/source/index.html.md

 Your Contacts form an address book of parties with whom you can interact.
 In order to initiate any type of transaction you must first have the party in your Contact list.

-<aside class="notice">In the case of Open Payment Requests & Open Agreements, the authorising party will be automatically added to your Contacts list.</aside>
+<aside class="notice">In the case of Open Agreements, the authorising party will be automatically added to your Contacts list.</aside>

 ## Add a Contact